Athénée de Luxembourg: Post-World War II: A New Building

 After the Second World War, the school's premises became too small, and the school was relocated in 1964 to the Hollerich quarter, in the south-west of the city.
 Since the Athénée moved to this location, other schools have moved to the site as well, creating the school’s Campus Geesseknäppchen, just north of the terminus of the A4 motorway.
-The old site of the city Athenaeum was host to the National Library until October 2019, date at which the library moved to Kirchberg (in Luxembourg City).
+The old site of the city Athenaeum was host to the National Library until October 2019, when the library moved to Kirchberg (in Luxembourg City).

 21st century

 In 2003, the school celebrated its 400th anniversary with a series of events and the publication of a four-volume study of the school's rich history.
 The school's official motto is 'Tradition & Innovation', a phrase that the reflects the institution's continuous emphasis on scholarly excellence, the respect of humanist traditions and the desire to stay innovative.

-Since 2007, Joseph Salentiny has served as the Athénée’s principal.
+From 2007 to 2018, Joseph Salentiny served as the Athénée’s principal until he retired and was replaced by Claude Heiser who is the principal of the school.
 In 2012, temporary buildings were built in the school's court to accommodate the students while the existing premises underwent renovation.
 The renovations cost 89 million euros, and were completed in late 2016.

 Academic aspects

-The Athénée de Luxembourg is an academic institution that achieves very competitive public exam results.
-In 2015, the final exam results and the passing rate were higher than the national average.
-In that year, 235 students presented themselves to the exams.
+The Athénée de Luxembourg is an academic institution that achieves highly competitive public exam results.
+In 2015, the final exam results and the passing rate was higher than the national average.
+In 2015, 235 students presented themselves to the exams.